Thermal Leptophilic Light Vector Dark Matter with Spinor Mediator and Muon (g-2) Anomaly: Introduction

 \section{Introduction}

 As it is well-known, the existence of DM on many scales in the universe has been widely established, but its nature remains an unsolved problem.
-Traditional DM candidates, in many beyond standard model (BSM) scenarios are weakly interacting massive particle (WIMP) with mass close to the electroweak scale and weak couplings with SM particles.
+Traditional DM candidates, in many beyond standard model (BSM) scenarios are weakly interacting massive particle (WIMP) with mass close to the electroweak scale and weak couplings with Standard Model (SM) particles.
 However the lack of any signal in direct, indirect detection experiments and search at the LHC, has opened the door to wide spreading DM models possibility covering small value ranges in DM masses and interaction coupling strengths.

-Furthermore, physics of BSM may leave affect in low-energy precise measurements via possible deviations between the standard model (SM) and experimental evidences.
-Some of these deviations include the LHCb and FermiLab results challenging lepton universality and the long standing discrepancy of the muon anomalous magnetic moment $a_{\mu}=(g_{\mu}-2)/2$ which was recently confirmed by FermiLab experiment ($3.3~\sigma$)\cite{Muong-2:2021ojo}.
-In combination with the earlier measurement at the Brookhaven National Laboratory, this now amounts to a $4.2~\sigma$ deviation from the SM prediction \cite{Muong-2:2006rrc}, which may be expressed.
+Furthermore, physics of BSM may leave affect in low-energy precise measurements via possible deviations between the SM and experimental evidences.
+Some of these deviations include the LHCb \cite{LHCb:2021trn} and the muon anomalous magnetic moment (AMM) $a_{\mu}=(g_{\mu}-2)/2$ which was recently reported by FermiLab experiment ($3.3~\sigma$)\cite{Muong-2:2021ojo} challenging lepton universality.
+Combining this result for AMM with the earlier measurement at the Brookhaven National Laboratory, this now amounts to a $4.2~\sigma$ deviation from the SM prediction \cite{Muong-2:2006rrc}.
 This result leaves an open window to new particles which can contribute to muon $g-2$ through direct coupling to the muon.
-A list of models which related with DM candidates and $(g-2)_{\mu}$ anomaly can be found in\cite{g-2}.
+Many models related to DM candidates and $(g-2)_{\mu}$ anomaly have been proposed, including axion-like particle (ALP) explanation \cite{deNiverville:2018hrc,Chiang:2018bnu,Keung:2021rps,Bhattacharya:2021shk}, SUSY-DM explanation \cite{Shafi:2021jcg,Forster:2021vyz,Frank:2021nkq,Kim:2021suj}, two Higgs doublet models (2HDM) plus singlet explanation \cite{Arcadi:2021yyr}, and others \cite{Cacciapaglia:2021gff,Jia:2021mwk,Singirala:2021gok,Qi:2021rhh,NA64:2021acr,Saez:2021qta,Borah:2021khc,Hapitas:2021ilr,Chowdhury:2021tnm,Ghorbani:2021yiw,Borah:2021jzu,Lu:2021vcp,Bai:2021bau,Das:2021zea,Kowalska:2020zve}.
 Also it should be noted that if we compare to the latest QCD lattice calculations this decrease to about $1.4~\sigma$\cite{Borsanyi:2020mff}.
 In order to clarify the origin of this difference, a new experiment aiming to measure the contribution of hadronic corrections is being prepared at CERN \cite{Abbiendi:2020sxw}.
+One should also note that the drastic change in Hadronic Vacuum Polarization (HVP) leads to tensions elsewhere \cite{Crivellin:2020zul,Keshavarzi:2020bfy,Colangelo:2020lcg}.

 The primary purpose of direct detection experiments is the search for thermal relic particles (WIMPs) with $\rm GeV$-scale mass.
 However, recently, there has been significant interest in models of DM in which DM particle has a mass $m\le {\cal O}(\rm GeV)$.
 This is appealing because such models evade nearly all constraints on DM imposed by nucleon-DM direct detection experiments, since direct detection experiments are insensitive to the small recoil energies characteristic of $m\le {\cal O}(\rm GeV)$.
 An alternative scenario in direct search is the interaction of DM particles exclusively with the SM leptons and possibly having loop suppressed interactions with nucleons.
 However in this case, DM still obtain its relic abundance from Freez-out mechanism.